Screenshot 2025-02-07 at 2.01.50 PM.png

 Explore the latest digital-born projects from The Schomburg Center for Research in Black Culture.

-Generously supported by The Helen Frankenthaler Foundation, this digital curation initiative provides increased access to our visual collections through thoughtfully curated exhibitions, minute-histories, and other digital projects featuring digitized collection items preserved by the Schomburg Center.
+Generously supported by The Helen Frankenthaler Foundation, this digital curation initiative provides increased access to our visual collections.

 With new projects added regularly, sign up for the Center’s newsletter to stay connected!